deepcausality-rs/deep_causality/dcl_data_structures/docs/SlidingWindow.md

 is approx C-1, where C is the total capacity defined as NxM with M as a multiple.

-For example, if the window size N is 7, and the multiple M is 7, then the max capacity C is 49 (7*7), means the sliding window can hold up to 48 elements before a rewind performs an array copy.
+For example, if the window size N is 7, and the multiple M is 7, then the max capacity C is 49 (7*7), means the sliding window can hold up to 48 elements before a rewind occurs.

 Two different implementations are available:
 1) Vector backed